coq-community/trocq/artifact-doc/TUTORIAL.md

 ## Examples

-In this section, we show various use cases of Trocq related to arithmetic, containers, mathematics, and rewriting.
+In this section, we show some use cases of Trocq related to arithmetic, polymorphism, and dependent types.

-### Arithmetic

-Trocq can be used to perform proof transfer in arithmetic goals, and thus enable proof reuse by allowing the use of standard library lemmas on user-defined custom arithmetic types.

-#### Binary natural numbers (`peano_bin_nat.v`)
+### Binary natural numbers (`peano_bin_nat.v`)

 In this example, we define a binary version of natural numbers in the following way:
 ```coq